 Fire Island, Long Island

-Another great beach near NYC located on Fire Island in Long Island that requires a well-planned day trip starting early in the am or a proper overnight trip or weekend getaway is Cherry Grove Beach, one of the most popular New York beaches and resort community.
+Another great beach near NYC located on Fire Island in Long Island that requires a well-planned day trip starting early in the am or a proper overnight trip or weekend getaway is Cherry Grove Beach, one of the most popular New York beaches and resort communities with great bed and breakfast and oceanfront resort options!

 However, you can also take a private water taxi after parking at Robert Moses State Park!
 From there, Cherry Grove will only be a few minutes away.